 2. App Subscription Costs

-Apps help you add new features to your store—like upsells, reviews, live chat, or email popups.
+Shopify apps help you add new features to your store, like upsells, reviews, live chat, or email popups.
 Some are free, but many work on monthly subscriptions ranging from $5 to $50+ per app.
 It’s easy to go over budget if you install too many at once.
-For example, a powerful Shopify promotion app like BOGOS could cost from 29.99$ to 99.99$ based on your current Shopify plan.

 3. Email Marketing & SMS Fees